ccallawa/alyvix_doc/test_case_execution.rst

 :rawhtml:`<a href="glossary.html#glossary-test-case"><i class="fa fa-tiny fa-question-circle"></i></a>`
 you have built with :ref:`Alyvix Editor <alyvix_editor_interface_top>` can be run using Alyvix Robot.
-Robot will also execute any individual test case objects you have created with Alyvix Designer along with Alyvix objects you have set up with Alyvix Selector.
+Robot will also execute any individual test case objects you have created with Alyvix Designer, along with test case objects you have duplicated with Alyvix Selector.

+In a production environment
+:rawhtml:`<a href="videos_and_tutorials/production_systems_tutorials.html#production-systems-tutorials-top"><i class="fa fa-tiny fa-play-circle"></i></a>`
-In a :ref:`production environment<production_systems_tutorials_top>`, the typical use case is to create a set of test cases once, and then repeatedly run those test cases continuously (ideally as quickly as possible).
+the typical use case is to create a set of test cases once, and then repeatedly run those test cases continuously (ideally as quickly as possible).
 Examples include monitoring the usability of proprietary clients, streamed applications, and web pages on a remote server.
-A test case may measure responsiveness every 5 minutes, for instance, and send timing and other data to a monitoring system in the output format it expects.
+A test case may measure responsiveness every 5 minutes, for instance, and send timing and other data to a monitoring system in the standardized output format it expects.

 Before you can use Alyvix in a production environment, however, you will first need to iteratively develop and improve your test cases.
 Here human readable output is more important, and accordingly